-The business sector in Lund boasts an impressive breadth of knowledge-intensive companies at the forefront in their fields.
-In 2011, three of the "Top 100 Global Innovators" named were Swedish companies based in Lund, reflecting the city’s unique, world-class environment for technology, knowledge, innovation and entrepreneurship.
+The business sector in Lund boasts an impressive breadth of knowledge - intensive companies at the forefront in their fields.
+In 2013, two of the "Top 100 Global Innovators" were Swedish companies based in Lund, reflecting the city’s unique, world-class environment for technology, knowledge, innovation and entrepreneurship.

 Innovation activities are an increasingly important aspect of the University’s work.
 Business developers offer support and resources to those researchers who want to convert their results into commercial products.
 With the help of the University’s innovation system LUIS, our researchers set up around ten companies every year.
 Southern Sweden’s regional innovation office, Innovationskontor Syd (IKS), is also based here, which means that Lund University also supports researchers at other higher education institutions in the region.

 Many of our collaborations encompass the whole of the Öresund region.
-One example is the Øresund Science Region, which comprises a number of collaboration projects within food, environment, health, design, logistics and IT.
-This collaboration has been recognised as Europe’s most successful business network.
+A collaboration that has been recognised as Europe’s most successful business network is the Øresund Science Region, which comprises a number of collaboration projects within food, environment, health, design, logistics and IT.

 Many of the University’s interdisciplinary study programmes and those based on the needs of industry are offered in close collaboration with the business sector.